jansony1/GscLabBlockchainApp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/cont.PNG)

 <b>4.
-Name your app 'OpenPointsBlockchainApp', and then select the Region, Organization and Space where the app will be deployed.
-Click 'DEPLOY'.</b>
+Leave the default app name that Bluemix chooses as is.
+You may modify the default Organization
+and Space if you would like the app deployed to a specific area of your Bluemix account.
+Otherwise, accept the default values and click 'DEPLOY'.</b>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/deploy1.PNG)